Club: Fulham FC | Opening: 1896 | Capacity: 25,700 seats

 Click here for an overview of all hotels near Craven Cottage.

 Tickets for Fulham matches can be bought online, by phone +44 (0) 843 208 1234, or in person at the ticket office at the stadium.

 If tickets remain available, these can also be bought at the ticket office on the day of the match.
-Fulham tend to sell out regularly though, in the last few seasons about two-third of their home matches.
+Fulham rarely sell out in the Championship.

-Fulham have divided their home matches into three pricing categories.
-Tickets for Grade C matches, the cheapest, range in price from £30.00 for the far sides of the Riverside Stand to £50.00 for the central parts of the Johnny Haynes Stand.
-Tickets for Grade A matches, the most expensive, cost between £49.00 and £70.00.
+Fulham have divided their home matches into two pricing categories.
+Tickets for Category B matches, the cheapest, range in price from £20.00 for a seat behind the goal to £35.00 for the central parts of the long sides.
+Tickets for Category A matches, the most expensive, cost between £25.00 and £40.00.

-Regular tours run a few times a week, generally on Friday, Saturday, and Sunday, at 11:15 am.
-If the tour if fully booked, an extra tour may run at 1:15 pm.
-Check the Fulham official website for exact dates and hours.
+Tours tend to run a few times a month, generally on Friday, Saturday, or Sunday at 11:15 am.
+Check the Craven Cottage events website for exact dates and hours.

-Bookings can be made online, or by phone +44 (0) 843 208 1234.
+Bookings can be made online.
 Walk-ups are allowed, but subject to availability, and it is therefore advised to book in advance.